MarcvdSluys/RTschedule/README.md

 # RT Schedule: a CLI real-time schedule generator for educational purposes #

 RT Schedule is a realtime-schedule generator to create and present simple and idealised RT schedules from task lists.
-The purpose is to compute the basic properties of a task set and create a schedule using the rate monotonic (RM), earliest deadline first (EDF) and least laxity first (LLF) algorithms.
+The purpose is to compute the basic properties of a task set and create a schedule using the rate monotonic scheduling (RMS), earliest deadline first (EDF) and least slack time (LST) / least laxity first (LLF) algorithms.
 The program uses simple, idealised systems, since students must be able to schedule them manually.
 RT Schedule computes the data and generates clear graphs for lecture notes and exams.
+For that purpose, it can also generate LaTeX output.

 RTschedule can be used under the conditions of the GNU General Public Licence version 3 [(GPLv3)](https://opensource.org/licenses/GPL-3.0).
 The program is written in Fortran, needs the [libSUFR](http://libsufr.sourceforge.net) package and uses [PLplot](http://plplot.sourceforge.net/) to generate graphics.
 If PLplot is not installed at compile time, the code will be compiled without graphics support.
 The default installer uses [CMake](https://cmake.org/).
 See the [doc/INSTALL](doc/INSTALL) file for installation instructions.